orchidsoftware/orchid.software/source/en/docs/quickstart.md

 about screens and form elements.
 To select the basic set of functions, we will create a simple utility for sending emails.

-At this stage, it is necessary that you have already [installed the framework and the platform](/en/docs/installation), created the database and started the webserver.
+At this stage, it is necessary you have already [installed the framework and the platform](/en/docs/installation), created the database and started the web server.

 First, you need to create a [screen](/en/docs/screens) to display the submission form, using the command: